EndPointCorp/end-point-blog/2009/02/14/announcing-release-of-postgresql-system.html.md

 failed to be optimized and punish a system severely under heavy load.

 PGSI requires full PostgreSQL logging through syslog with a prescribed format.
-Specifically, log_statement must be 'all' and log_duration must be 'on'.
+Specifically, log_statement must be ‘all’ and log_duration must be ‘on’.
 Given a continuous log interval of any duration, PGSI will calculate reports in wiki-ready format with the following data over that interval: